microsoftgraph/microsoft-graph-docs-contrib/concepts/office_365_connected_services.md

 This will send an email that includes a link to your profile photo.

+**Notes:**
->Note: If your stop and re-run the sample from Visual Studio, you may need to explicitly sign out for the sample to work.
+- If your stop and re-run the sample from Visual Studio, you may need to explicitly sign out for the sample to work.
+- If you get an exception indicating the "User is not authenticated", you many need to go back and repeat the Add Connected Service step above.

 ## Explore the code